MOAMSA/Running-SQL-in-Jupyter-Notebook/README.md

 # Running-SQL-in-Jupyter-Notebook
 One of the skills which are necessary to be a good data scientist is using SQL.
 SQL is the standard language for communicating with database systems (popular, used everywhere and so many companies use it ).
-Data Scientist has to be able to retrieve data, create their own table or test environment, etc.
+Data Scientist has to be able to retrieve data, create their own table or test environment, etc. <br>
 In this notebook, we will work on chinook database (includes tables for artists, albums, media tracks, invoices ,and customers).
 The outline is as follows:
 * Chinook database Description